How do I apply for the program?

 What’s the difference between an apprenticeship and a school?

 Oregon state requires anyone interested in becoming a licensed tattoo artist go through an approved school.
 While in a traditional apprenticeship you are learning from one person who typically teaches one student, a school provides a variety of instructors to learn from as well as peers.
-The school allows for consistent teachings in safety, sanitization, and equipment use, provides an atmosphere designed to learn, and a community to become a part of.
+The school allows for consistent teachings in safety, sanitation, and equipment use, provides an atmosphere designed to learn, and a community to become a part of.
 Apprenticeships are a great way to learn specific skills from an experienced artist and we highly recommend this educational pathway for certain artists once they have completed their schooling program.
+We also offer a graduate program for you to gain work experience and build your business after receiving your license.

 If I went to art school/have previous experience tattooing, do I still have to go through the full program?